jnbrn/tumblr-collector/README.md

 - `tabs`: To access tab information
 - `activeTab`: To interact with the current tab
 - `downloads`: To download files
-- `storage`: To save collection history
+- `storage`: To save collection history and settings

 ## Notes

-- The extension only works on Tumblr likes pages
+- The extension works on Tumblr likes pages
-- Collection time depends on the number of posts
+- Collection time varies based on number of posts and network speed
 - Large image collections may take time to download
-- History keeps the last 50 collections
+- Collections are preserved across browser sessions
+- Data is stored locally in Chrome storage

 ## Troubleshooting